noseka1/odf-kustomization/README.md

 ### Creating OCS instance

 Review the [ocs-instance/base](ocs-instance/base) kustomization and modify it to suit your needs.
-Make sure that the `storageClassName` set in the [ocs-instance/base/ocs-storagecluster-storagecluster.yaml](ocs-instance/base/ocs-storagecluster-storagecluster.yaml) manifests is appropriate storage class for your infrastructure provider.
+Make sure that the `storageClassName` set in the [ocs-instance/base/ocs-storagecluster-storagecluster.yaml](ocs-instance/base/ocs-storagecluster-storagecluster.yaml) manifests is appropriate storage class for your infrastructure provider (use `gp2` for AWS, `thin` for vSphere).

 To deploy an OCS instance, issue the command: